GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

 \paragraph{Sparsity, limited information, and vocabulary:} The scale of the largest publicly available KGs, e.g., Wikidata (118M+ entities), PubGraph (385M+ entities; ~\citealt{ahrabian2023pubgraph}), is of the order of $10^8$ entities.
 The scale is incompatible with text corpora sizes: In 2024, top-tier LLMs reported up to $10^{13}$-token training datasets~\cite{position_data_scale}, and the pretraining corpora of leading projects can collectively surpass 700TB~\cite{liu2024datasetslargelanguagemodels}.

 \paragraph{Insufficient utilization of semantic information:} Learning an embedding representation that incorporates equally good graph structural and semantic information remains challenging.
-This is an active research frontier itself.
 Multiple efforts are targeted at developing architectures and approaches that produce embeddings that are not overly localized~\cite{10490589}, incorporate multiple relation types~\cite{translational_kgc_model}, and better integrate contextual (including semantic) information for improved reasoning~\cite{10742302}.
 This suggests that embedding methods are useful in task-specific applications based on KGs, but on their own, fall short in extending KGs.

 \paragraph{Generalizability:} Embedding methods do not generalize well across different KGs.
 Each KG is characterized by its own set of relations, attributes, and ontology, making it impossible or impractical to unite many KGs for training.
 In practice, embeddings entangle schema-specific signals (relation vocabularies, type hierarchies, qualifier formats).
 Hence, representations learned on one KG transfer poorly to another with different ontologies or naming conventions.
 Cross-KG use then requires costly alignment steps --- entity linking, relation mapping, and negative-sampling redesign --- and even after alignment, out-of-vocabulary entities/relations and schema drift often degrade performance~\cite{chen2023generalizing}.